ggeerraarrdd/eevveerryyddaayy/README.md

 4. **Customize README**

-    ⚠️ **IMPORTANT** The Index table including its enclosing markdown comments must not be modified or deleted.
+    ⚠️ **IMPORTANT:** The Index table, including its enclosing markdown comments, can be placed elsewhere but must not be modified in any other way or deleted.

     Feel free to make any other changes to README, including the title and description of your project.